soonh1/c1st-project/README.md

 # Product search

-The goal of the project is to create a project list viewer and gain some experience with angular and reactiveX.
+The goal of the project is to create a project list viewer and gain some experience with angular

 The project must be implemented using https://angular.io/.